-She follows the Greek usage of “dialectics” to consider “the virtue of contradiction as support for the soul drawn upwards by grace”; Marx errs, she thought, in coupling such a movement with “materialism” (OL 181).
+She follows the Greek usage of “dialectics” to consider “the virtue of contradiction as support for the soul drawn upwards by grace” (or the good); Marx errs, she thought, in coupling such a movement with “materialism” (OL 181).

 A second central epistemological concept for Weil is “reading” (lecture).
 Reading is a kind of interpretation of what is presented to knowers by both their physical sensations and their social conditions; therefore, reading—as the reception and attribution of certain meanings in the world—is always mediated.
 In turn, readings are mediated through other readings, since our perception of meaning is undoubtedly involved in and affected by an intersubjective web of interpretations.
 Weil explains this through the metaphor, borrowed from Descartes, of a blind man’s stick.
 We can read a situation through attention to another in order to expand our awareness and sensitivity, just as the blind man enlarges his sensibility through the use of his stick.
 But our readings of the world can also become more narrow and simplistic, as for instance, when a context of violence and force tempts us to see everyone we encounter as a potential threat.
 Moreover, readings are not free from power dynamics and can become projects of imposition and intervention; here her epistemology connects to her social-political philosophy, specifically to her concept of force.

 We read, but also we are read by, others.
 Interferences in these readings.
 Forcing someone to read himself as we read him (slavery).
 Forcing others to read us as we read ourselves (conquest).
 (NB 43)